Home

 • And Cain knew his wife; and she conceived, and bare Enoch: and he builded a city, and called the name of the city, after the name of his son, Enoch."

-Clearly Cain brought his wife with him when he was cast out.
-Some have assumed that because it doesn't say here where Cain got his wife, that there must have been other people who were not related to Adam.
+Clearly, Cain brought his wife with him when he was cast out.
+Some have assumed and speculated that because it doesn't say here where Cain got his wife, there must have been other people who were not related to Adam.
 But considering the authoritative nature of Scripture, this is really an untenable position.
-To make the claim that we have no warrant to say that he married his sister, but then wildly speculate that there were other people in Nod, is hypocrisy.
-First, there really is no speculation about him marrying a daughter of Eve "if" we believe the biblical record to be accurate.
+They make the claim that we have no warrant to say that Cain married his sister, but then wildly hypothesize that there were other people in Nod, without any evidence whatsoever, is hypocrisy.
+First, I submit that we are not speculating about him marrying a daughter of Eve "if" we believe the biblical record to be accurate.
 The fact is, God explicitly tells us where Cain got his wife by telling us that all of mankind came from the loins of Adam.
 Not most of mankind, but all mankind.
 If that is true, then Cain had to have married a woman born of Adam and Eve.
 The problem is that some people are so busy being skeptics, that they are not really listening to the biblical record.
-When Cain murdered Abel (Genesis 4:8), he was likely a full grown adult, since in his occupation he was a tiller of the ground.
-Adam and Eve must have given birth to sons and daughters so that at the time that Abel was killed, sisters were the only women there to marry.
-Any other conclusion is without biblical foundation.
-Moreover, the very fact that after Cain had killed Abel, he was afraid for his own life indicates that there were already a good number of people from Adam’s children.
-If Cain and Abel were the only two sons, they had to have sprung forth from Adam’s daughters whom the two sons had married.
+When Cain murdered Abel (Genesis 4:8), he was likely a full-grown adult, since in his occupation he was a tiller of the ground.
+Adam and Eve must have given birth to sons and daughters so that (at the time that Abel was killed) sisters were the only women there to marry.
+Any other conclusion is without a biblical foundation.
+Moreover, the very fact that after Cain had killed Abel he was afraid for his own life indicates that there were already a good number of people from Adam’s children.
+If Cain and Abel were the only two sons, these others they feared had to have sprung forth from Adam’s daughters.
 What is the “Biblical” alternative?
 These were those whom Cain feared might retaliate and kill him because of what He had done to his brother Abel.

 Genesis 4:14-15